ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 Maidenhead grid squares are converted to lat/lon:
 - 4-character grids: center of square
-- 6-character grids: center of subsquare
+- 6-character grids: center of subsquare.
+But we don't see the label because of room
-- Accuracy sufficient for mapping
+- Accuracy sufficient for mapping a big old dot in the middle of a grid

 ## Contributing

 Contributions welcome!
 Please:
-1. Fork the repository
+1. Fork the repository - Have fun.
-2. Create a feature branch
+2. Create a feature branch - Improve it!
 3. Submit a pull request

 ## License